Practicing gratitude helps improve mental health

-In July of 2020, Colerick-Shinkle wrote an article about emotional and mental burnout and how practicing gratitude could help people survive the increased stress from the pandemic.
-In her research, she came across an incredible statistic reported by J. Bryan Sexton, PhD, Director of Duke Center for Healthcare Safety and Quality.
-Based on his work in clinical trials, studies and research, Sexton found that writing down three good things every day for 15 days can result in less burnout and exhaustion for up to an entire year.
+The ongoing COVID-19 pandemic continues to cause emotional and mental burnout for many of us.
+Clinical research conducted by J. Bryan Sexton, PhD, director of the Duke Center for Healthcare Safety and Quality, found that writing down three good things every day for 15 days can result in less burnout and exhaustion for up to an entire year.

 “By practicing gratitude, it consciously and subconsciously causes us to seek out the things that make us happy,” said Dr. Carey.
 “When a person has consistent negative thoughts, such as in the case of depression, changing our thought patterns to focus more on the positive can help improve our mood, and you can do that with daily affirmations of gratitude.”

 Many people use a journal to record their daily gratitude, but you can also find apps to log gratitude, such as the Three Good Things app.
 Dr. Ashley Bloom, a primary care physician at East Heights Family Care, also recommends visiting PositivePsychology.com.
 The site has downloadable exercises that you can practice on your own and share with friends, family and colleagues.

 “Gratitude is like a muscle: the more that you practice using it, the more you start using it without thinking,” said Dr. Bloom.

 Family dynamics, especially those that are strained, can also wreak havoc on your mental health.
 With recent political and social upheaval, it can sometimes feel like you’re walking on egg shells around family members with differing opinions.
 The pandemic can also make physical gatherings extra stressful with the inherent risk of spreading the virus.